Shaping Magnetic Order by Local Frustration for Itinerant Fermions on a Graph

-This question is also important from the point of view of network science \cite{strogatz_review_2001, newman_book}, where a principal finding of a growing number of studies is that the network structure radically alters collective phenomena such as disease spreading, percolation, and synchronization \cite{dynamics_on_networks_book, critical_phenomena_review_2008, explosive_phenomena_2019}.
+This is also a fundamental question from the point of view of network science \cite{strogatz_review_2001, newman_book}, where a principal finding of a growing number of studies is that network structure can radically alter collective phenomena such as disease spreading, percolation, and synchronization \cite{dynamics_on_networks_book, critical_phenomena_review_2008, explosive_phenomena_2019}.
 However, these findings are limited to classical systems or, in a few cases, quantum systems with a classical analog \cite{quantum_networks_2024}.
 In particular, studies of frustration have focused on social balance \cite{social_balance_2014} and Ising spin glass physics \cite{critical_phenomena_review_2008}.

 Here, we explore the impact of local frustration on kinetic magnetism using a bottom-up approach.
-By adding frustration centers (diagonal bonds) to a rectangular grid one at a time, we establish that they locally bind singlets while preserving delocalization of the hole and the spin-polarized background, which allows one to reduce the net magnetization in steps of $1$ by embedding frustration.
-This strong, collective effect extends to random graphs, where the magnetization is anticorrelated with different measures of local frustration and exhibits a characteristic oscillation as a function of the smallest loop size.
-Such prominent variation is in stark contrast to exchange magnetism, where the net magnetization was found to be insensitive to frustration level \cite{preethi2024frustrated}.
+By adding frustration centers (diagonal bonds) to a rectangular grid one at a time, we establish that they locally bind singlets while preserving delocalization of the hole and the spin-polarized background, which allows one to shape the spin ordering as well as tune the net magnetization in steps of $1$ by embedding frustration (Fig.~\ref{Fig4}).
+Moreover, this strong, collective effect extends to random graphs, where the magnetization is anticorrelated with different measures of local frustration and exhibits a characteristic oscillation as a function of the smallest loop size (Fig.~\ref{Fig5}).
+Such prominent variation is in stark contrast to exchange magnetism at half filling, where both the total spin \cite{preethi2024frustrated} and the local spin alignment show a lack of sensitivity to frustration; see Supplemental Material (SM) \cite{SuppMat}.

 {\it Setup}|We consider the Hubbard Hamiltonian \cite{hubbard_review, essler2005one}